Monkeystation/photanol-com/src/pages/index.md

         as laying more tubes.
       alt: Molecule
     - image: /img/infographic-04.svg
-      text: Photanol’s platform technology makes it possible to make virtually any carbon compound, with the power to transform many industries to circular.
+      text: Photanol’s platform technology makes it possible to create virtually any carbon compound, with the power to transform many industries to circular.
       alt: Carbon compound